Fareham: History

-Archaeological excavations around the old High Street area and the church of St Peter & Paul on high ground over the Wallington Estuary have yielded evidence of settlement on the site contemporary with the Roman occupation.
-No extensive programme of investigation has been possible owing to the historic nature of the buildings in this area.

 The town has a documented history dating back to the Norman era, when a part of William's army marched up from Fareham Creek before continuing to the Saxon capital of England, Winchester.
-Originally known as Ferneham (hence the name of the entertainment venue Ferneham Hall), it was listed in the Domesday Book as having 90 households.
+Originally known as Ferneham (hence the name of the former entertainment venue Ferneham Hall, now Fareham Live), it was listed in the Domesday Book as having 90 households.
 The ford of Fareham Creek (at the top of Portsmouth Harbour) was the location of the Bishop of Winchester's mills; the foundations were subsumed in the A27 near the railway viaduct.
 Commercial activity continued at the port until the 1970s and continues on a smaller scale.
-By the beginning of the 20th century Fareham had developed into a major market town.

 In the 1960s Fareham experienced major residential development.
 By the 1970s the town had expanded to almost encompass the surrounding villages of Funtley, Titchfield, Catisfield and Portchester.
 In the late 1990s a settlement called Whiteley, straddling the boundaries of Fareham Borough and the City of Winchester, was developed to the north of Junction 9 of the M27 motorway.
 It is predominantly residential but includes the extensive Solent Business Park.

+Fareham Magistrates Court was granted planning permission in 1990, with construction completed in 1994.
+It closed in October 2016, following a national review of the court estate by the UK government.
+The magistrate court functions moved to Portsmouth.

 In 1995 Cams Hall, a derelict Palladian mansion, was restored for office use, and the surrounding Cams Estate was developed as a golf course and modern technology park.

 Since 1997 Fareham has been the home of the United Kingdom's Aeronautical Rescue Coordination Centre (ARCC), at the National Maritime Operations Centre (NMOC), and responsible for coordinating all Maritime & Coastguard Agency Search and Rescue (SAR) helicopters.

 An urban renewal initiative began in 1999, renovating the town centre and historic buildings to include a new entertainment and shopping complex.
 It featured a major iron sculpture park installed in 2001 to celebrate the work of influential Lancastrian iron pioneer, Henry Cort, who lived in neighbouring Gosport but who had an iron rolling mill in Funtley (or Fontley), on the outskirts of Fareham.
-A sculpture park and a school are named after him, Henry Cort Community College.